harryngh/SublimeEmojiPicker/README.md

 # Emoji Picker

-A Sublime Textplugin to insert emoji in the command pallette.
+A Sublime plugin package to insert emoji in the command pallette.

 ## Installation
 This plugin is best installed with the [Sublime Package Control](https://packagecontrol.io/).
 Run ``Package Control: Install Package`` in the command palette (Cmd + Shift + P) and select ``Emoji Picker`` to install.